i4452963/journal/_drafts/journal.md

 date: Tue Aug 08, 2023
 ---

 Welcome to vim journaling.
-This is a simple textfile journaling system that uses vim and git.
-It's a simple system that you can use to journal your life and keep track of your thoughts and ideas, helping you navigate life.
+This is a single text-file which you can take over and start using as a 1-file journal for the rest of your life.

-There are a few more things to know if you wish to use this for blogging.
-But if you're just doing personal journaling, you can just start typing.

-Delete this first entry and start your own.
+The tools used to create and secure this journal (vim and git) will help you in many other aspects of life as well.
+They are fundamentals of tech

+You can go through vimtutor enough to make new entries here and save it local.
+When you are ready, we can change the git repo it's connected to and you can secure it on your own private Github repo (optional).